How to Donate

 Our goal is to increase the Fund enough to award a fellowship equal to one year’s tuition each year, but we cannot achieve it without you!
 We invite you to donate to the Wallace L. Jones Endowment Fund right now by clicking here to help The Consortium continue its legacy of excellence and change!

 The Eagle Club is The Consortium’s elite donor recognition circle.
 Membership in this prestigious circle of donors requires a minimum annual commitment of $5,000 over three consecutive years.
 Eagle Club contributions support The Wallace L. Jones Endowment Fund.
-Each year The Consortium awards a stipend from the endowment to outstanding first-year students on a rotational basis by member school.
+Each year The Consortium awards a stipend from the endowment to outstanding first-year students from each member school.

 Consortium alumni donors have the option of directing their gifts to their Consortium alma mater.
 Donors who make school-directed gifts are acknowledged by The Consortium.
 However, these gifts are transmitted to the stated Consortium business school.
 You will receive tax receipts for your gift from the business school.
 Please contact the development office of your business school to ensure your gifts are directed toward the appropriate fund in support of Consortium initiatives.
 We can only accept school-transmitted gifts by check, with the gift made out to The Consortium/School Name.
 Support your Consortium school by making a school-directed gift.